 - Choose whole wheat breads for sandwiches.

 - Swap a whole wheat tortilla instead of white for your burrito.

 - Choose brown rice instead of white rice in your bowl.

-- Limit sour cream, cream based and cheese sauces.
+- Limit sour cream, cream based and cheesy sauces such as alfredo.

 - Try fruit juice, unsweetened tea or water with lemon.

 8. Make a sweet choice

 - Choose a small fruit-based milkshake.

 - Ask for a single scoop in a cup.